 Re-do the search with related terms to expand your results.
 A good place to look for alternative terms is under the Subject Terms in Academic Search Complete or in Keywords in IEEE Xplore.

 - To find a book on your topic, start with a keyword search.

 - When you find a good title, follow the subject headings for more books on the topic.

 - When you find the book, browse other books in the same area for similar resources.

 - Take note of the location of the book, we have over 10 libraries.

 - The call number will help you locate the book on the shelf.

-- Take note of the current status: If there is a date displayed, that means the book is checked out to another person.
-You can request the book back by clicking on the "Pick it Up" button.
+- Take note of the current status: If there is a date listed instead of "AVAILABLE" that means the book is checked out to another person.
+But you can request the book by clicking on the link.

 Engineering Library - Science Instruction Librarian

 Tel: (512) 495-4646